specklesystems/speckle-docs/user/grasshopper.md

 > Notice when creating list items, the data structure must match.
 Meaning, the keys and values for each object must start with the same branch index.

-### Expand Speckle Object
+### Deconstruct Speckle Object

 ![Expand Object node](./img-gh/nodes-expand-object.png)

+> This node used to be called `Expand Speckle Object`

-The **Expand Speckle Object** works in the exact opposite way as the [Create Speckle Object](#create-speckle-object).
+The **Deconstruct Speckle Object** works in the exact opposite way as the [Create Speckle Object](#create-speckle-object).
 When a `Base` object is plugged into the input, it will automatically create the outputs for each of the `Base` objects' properties.

 <!-- > This node is capable of [Kit Selection](#object-conversion-and-kits) -->